ardelato/CodeWars/README.md

 ## To Do
 - [ ] Macro, or some other automation to insert `{test##,"test##"},` into the run tests array after a new test function is created
+- [ ] Fix programming environment to test with gdb